 Body Dysmorphic Disorder

-A person having body dysmorphic disorder always focuses on his appearance and looks, he keeps on checking the mirror, grooming or seeking encouragement, sometimes for several hours on daily basis.
+A person having BDD always focuses on their appearance and looks.
+They keep checking the mirror, grooming or seeking encouragement, sometimes for several hours on daily basis.
 The assumed flaw and the repetitive behaviors also cause noteworthy distress, and influences his abilities to function in his daily life.

-The over-all outlook is promising for people having body dysmorphic disorder who receive and follow the complete treatment regimen.
+The over-all outlook is promising for people having BDD who receive and follow a complete treatment regimen.
 Additionally, those having a strong support team and following psychological interventions tend to do better in the long run.

 - Skin related imperfections/complexes: These involve scars, wrinkles, pimples, and spots.